Healthy Baby Guide to Mattresses

 - Phthalates - added to soften the PVC - According to the EPA, is likely to be both a carcinogen, hormone disruptor and are known to have a range of birth defects in lab animals.
 A study published in the American Academy of Pediatrics determined that “phthalates are animal carcinogens and can cause fetal death, malformations and reproductive toxicity in laboratory animals”.5 As of Feb.
 10th, 2009, the Consumer Product Safety Improvement Act has banned three kinds of phthalates for use in children’s products, including mattresses.

-- Other chemical additives - lead, cadmium, phosphorus, sulfur, ammonia, and toluene.
+- Other Harmful Chemical Additives - lead, cadmium, phosphorus, sulfur, ammonia, and toluene.

 Don’t I need those flame retardant chemicals to keep my baby safe?